Pittosporum viridiflorum

 Tree

 This resinous Tree has schizogenous (plant intercellular space formed by splitting of their common wall) canals present.
-In forests, the Tree may occasionally reach 15m high but is usually up to 9m.
+In forests margins, the Tree may occasionally reach 15m high but is usually up to 9m.
 The Crown (photo 330) may be dense and spreading.
 In adverse conditions, the plant may be a shrub.
 The young, bitter tasting Bark is pale to darkish grey and smooth.
-The bark roughens as the tree ages and the Trunk may be fluted (grooved, funnelled or channelled), in large specimens.
+This bark roughens as the tree ages and the Trunk / Stem (main axis of the plant – leaf and flower bearing), may be fluted (grooved, funnelled or channelled) in large specimens.
 Visible horizontal bands of brown Lenticels (a usually raised corky oval or elongated area on the plant that allows the uncontrolled interchange of gases with the environment) may be present on the trunk and young branches (photos 325 & 326).
 Within the visible Leaf Scars (photo 732), the remains of 3 Veins are clearly visible.
 These were responsible for the transport of water and mineral salts to the leaves and for the movement of products of photosynthesis from the leaves.
 This plant has no tendrils.

 Leaves